matuteiglesias/journal/content/Teaching/2025-07-02_Evaluated_Code_and_Reproducibility_for_All_Groups.md

 ### Key Activities
 - Evaluated groups 1 to 4 on code organization, explanation, and reproducibility.
-- Conducted detailed evaluations for groups 5 to 8, focusing on code quality and [[documentation]].
+- Conducted detailed evaluations for groups 5 to 8, focusing on code quality and documentation.
 - Initiated the evaluation process for the final groups, 9 to 18, in two batches, requiring re-upload of code and README files for groups 9 to 13.
 - Completed evaluations for groups 9 to 13, providing scores and comments in [[CSV]] format.
 - Finalized evaluations for groups 14 to 18, including detailed feedback on code and reproducibility.